 This also requires excellent quality grass and grassland management + meal feeding (300g/lamb/day) by trough.
-The direct cost of the meal consumed per lamb will vary from $\in 6.30$ per lamb ($\notin 250$ / tonne) to $\notin 8.82$ ($\notin 350$ / tonne).
+The direct cost of the meal consumed per lamb will vary from $\in 6.30$ per lamb ($\in 250$ / tonne) to $\in 8.82$ ($\in 350$ / tonne).
 The key question is will the extra liveweight gained (expected to be about 4 kg) by the lamb more than be covered by price obtained for the lamb in November.

-Advantages Disadvantages Expected Lamb performance Heavier lambs • Less grass for ewe lambs • August - End Sept: • Greater sale options and breeding ewes.
-155g/day or 1.1 • Possibly higher prices • Additional flock health kg/week costs • 1 st Oct - mid Nov: • Cost of concentrates 100g/day or 0.7 kg/week (€6.30/lamb) • 6-9kg concentrates required • Delayed cash flow and for 1 kg liveweight gain. cash required to purchase • Total gain after 12 weeks = meal 11kg.
+Advantages Disadvantages Expected Lamb performance Heavier lambs Greater sale options Possibly higher prices Less grass for ewe lambs and breeding ewes.
+Additional flock health costs Cost of concentrates (€6.30/lamb) Delayed cash flow and cash required to purchase meal August - End Sept: 155g/day or 1.1 kg/week 1st Oct - mid Nov: 100g/day or 0.7 kg/week 6-9kg concentrates required for 1 kg liveweight gain.
+Total gain after 12 weeks = 11kg.